fxt-kby/PTWD-Net/README.md

 # UPTD-Net
 **Addressing Coupled Degradation: Unsupervised Polarization-Guided Two-Stage Decoupling for Underwater Low-Light Image Restoration**
 ### Method Overview
+UPTD-Net is designed to address the problem of image degradation caused by the coupled effects of scattering and low illumination in underwater imaging.
 ![image](https://github.com/fxt-kby/PTWD-Net/blob/main/Figs/flowchart_1.png)
 *Figure: The architecture of UPTD-Net.
 The network consists of BD-DeNet for descattering and RI-DeNet for illumination recovery, guided by polarization information.*
 ### Image Restoration Results